Critical Parking Permits

 How long are permits good for?

-Critical Parking Permits are good for up to one year.
-All permits for a particular area expire at the same time.
-If you purchase a permit in August--and your area’s permits expire in January--you will need to renew your permit in January.
+Critical parking permits are good for up to one year.
+All permits for a particular area expire on the last day of that area's designated expiration month.
+If you purchase a permit in August and your area’s permits expire in January--you will need to renew your permit in January.

 - $25.00 for permits purchased during the first 6 months of the permit cycle;